prithvidev/prithvidev/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently active in **Android Development**
-- 👨‍💻 All of my projects are available at **(https://github.com/prithvidev)**
+- 💻 All of my projects are available at **(https://github.com/prithvidev)**
 - 💬 Ask me about **JAVA, PYTHON, MySQL, Android**
 - 📫 How to reach me: **prithvidevkanojia@gmail.com**<br />
-Seeking for someone to work in JAVA with Machine Learning.
+👨‍Seeking for someone to work in JAVA with Machine Learning.

 <br />